Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 **Backpatching** fills in **unresolved jump targets** in control flow constructs during intermediate code generation.

 Instead of generating code in two passes, the compiler:
+- Emits branch instructions with **placeholder labels**.
+- Records them in a **backpatch list**.
+- Fills in actual addresses when their target labels are known